 How Does SPANA Help?

 At SPANA, we know that even the most treatable infections can be fatal for working animals without proper care.
 Our vets are a lifeline for many working animals.
-Last year, we administered 350k free veterinary treatments from our 52 fixed and mobile clinics worldwide – but this is only a fraction of the need.
+Each year, we administer hundreds of thousands of vital veterinary treatments from our fixed and mobile clinics worldwide – but this is only a fraction of the need.

 Like many animal charities, we rely on only your donations to continue providing care and assistance.
 Please donate to our appeal today to help working animals suffering from the agony of parasites.
 Thank you so much for your support.